gbdev/pandocs/content/LCDC.md

 during VBlank ONLY, disabling the display outside of the V-Blank period may damage the hardware by burning in a black horizontal line similar to that which appears when the GB is turned off.
-This appears to be a serious issue, Nintendo is reported to reject any games that do not follow this rule.
+This appears to be a serious issue.
+Nintendo is reported to reject any games that do not follow this rule.
 :::